memphisdev/save-zakar-hackathon/README.md

 * Most interesting algorithm

 Besides internal glory, the **best** project will get the perfect gaming package which includes the following:
-* SteelSeries Arctis Nova Pro Wireless Multi-System Gaming Headset
+* SteelSeries Arctis Nova Pro Wireless Multi-System Gaming Headset.
-* Logitech G Pro Wireless Gaming Mouse - League of Legends Edition
+* Logitech G Pro Wireless Gaming Mouse - League of Legends Edition.
-* *RARE* Framed Nintendo Game Boy Color GBC Disassembled
+* *RARE* Framed Nintendo Game Boy Color GBC Disassembled.
 * Tons of swag from Memphis.dev and Streamlit!

 <INSERT #1 prizes here>

 The **2nd** best project will receive -
-* Logitech G Pro Wireless Gaming Mouse - League of Legends Edition
+* Logitech G Pro Wireless Gaming Mouse - League of Legends Edition.
 * Tons of swag from Memphis.dev and Streamlit!

 <INSERT #2 prizes here>

-The top 10 **Runner ups** will receive an awesome swag pack by Memphis.dev and Streamlit
+The top 10 **Runner ups** will receive an awesome swag pack by Memphis.dev and Streamlit.
 ![Prizes](https://github.com/memphisdev/save-zakar-hackathon/assets/107035359/512d356d-44d5-431b-9618-9ac982cad104)

 ##  🔥 The challenge
 Zakar Island has been struggling with wildfires in the last few years, taking human and animal lives.
 The fires also destroy homes and agricultural and industrial crops and cause famines.

 Zakar's current fire notification system only sends alerts 3 days after a fire has occurred.
 That's not enough time to intervene to prevent a fire froms spreading or evacuate people.
 To aid the citizens, the government installed temperature sensors and hired you.
 Your task is to develop software that uses temperature readings and social media messages to detect wildfires before they spread and generate early-warning alerts.

 Read more on the data sensors and the scenario 👉 [here](https://github.com/memphisdev/savezakar/blob/main/About%20the%20scenario.md)

 ## 🏁 Submission
-* Please make sure to sign up at the Hackathon [main page](https://hackathon.memphis.dev)
+* Please make sure to sign up at the Hackathon [main page](https://hackathon.memphis.dev).
-* Submit your project via the following [form](https://forms.gle/Hkmk1aLv9FvrZox98)
+* Submit your project via the following [form](https://forms.gle/Hkmk1aLv9FvrZox98).
 * Make sure to use one of the following permissive licenses for your code: MIT, Apache, BSD-2, BSD-3, or Commons Clause.

 ## FAQ ⁉️